4 Secrets to Plant Based Weight Loss

 Many plant foods are under 600 calories per pound so as long as you eat the right foods you can be satisfied at every meal!

-When you eat most of your calories from low-calorie, high starch and high fiber plants you don’t have to count calories or limit yourself.
+When you eat most of your calories from low-calorie, high-fiber plants you don’t have to count calories or limit yourself.
 And your metabolism can get back to normal because plants take energy to digest.

 Blue Zone Studies of Longevity Point to Plant-Based Diets